HolgerBanski/bash-yaml/README.md

 ### Testing

-You can test if your yaml file will be readed correctly based on test folder.
+You can test if your yaml file will be read correctly based on test folder.

 ## Known issues